PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Case Study

 \subsection{Path generation and defect inspection}

 Fig. \ref{fig: the model of workpiece} presents four 3C component models.
-Each 3D mesh model (or CAD model) was converted into a point cloud to identify the geometrical features through uniform and random sampling~(Arias-Castro et al.,~\maskciteyear{WOS:000237574800012}), as shown in Fig. \ref{fig: the model of workpiece}.
-Some geometrical features, such as surface normals, Gaussian curvature, and mean curvature, are computed by a point cloud processing software named CloudCompare~(Tang et al.,~\maskciteyear{10081460}).
+Each 3D mesh model (or CAD model) was converted into a point cloud to identify the geometrical features through uniform and random sampling~\cite{WOS:000237574800012}, as shown in Fig. \ref{fig: the model of workpiece}.
+Some geometrical features, such as surface normals, Gaussian curvature, and mean curvature, are computed by a point cloud processing software named CloudCompare~\cite{10081460}.
 Then, the point cloud was inputted into the proposed method for estimating the scanning path.

 The results from the hybrid segmentation method are shown in Fig. \ref{fig: The segmenation result by the proposed method}, where the different colors indicate various segmented regions (or clusters).
 Here, the methods used RANSAC to cluster the plane region.
 In Case 3 and Case 4, a significant portion of the planar/near-planar region has been grouped in one cluster, as shown in Fig. \ref{fig: The segmenation result by the proposed method}(c).
 Initial clustering using RANSAC significantly reduces the processing time.
 After the hybrid unsupervised region segmentation, the surfaces with similar geometric features were clustered together.
 Fig. \ref{fig: The segmenation result by the proposed method} shows the four geometrically diverse workpieces, and each is divided into different regions based on the features.
 Some segmentation errors will remain due to the uncertain nature of computing features, but if they do not affect the scanning path generation.